DMC DeLorean: Back to the Future

 The DMC DeLorean is most notably featured as the time machine in the Back to the Future film trilogy.
 Six DeLoreans were used during the production, along with one manufactured out of fiberglass for scenes where a full-size DeLorean was needed to "fly" on-screen.
 The cars used in the first film had the original V6 engine (whose sound in the movie comes from the V8 engine of a Porsche 928).
 Two of the cars used in Back to the Future Part III were equipped with Volkswagen engines and dune buggy chassis for filming the scenes in the Western terrain.

 Only three of the cars still exist, with one that was destroyed at the end of Part III, two additional cars were abandoned, and the fiberglass replica used in Part II was scrapped.
 Universal Studios owns two of the remaining cars, occasionally putting them on display or using them for other productions.
 The third car, used in Back to the Future Part III, was restored and was sold at auction for $541,200 in December 2011.
 A fully restored Back to the Future DeLorean can be viewed at the Petersen Automotive Museum in Los Angeles.

-New production

-In 1995, Stephen Wynne, a British car mechanic from Liverpool, created a separate company based in the north Houston suburb of Humble, Texas, using the DeLorean Motor Company name.
-Wynne acquired the trademark on the stylized DMC logo, along with the remaining parts inventory of the original DeLorean Motor Company.

-After the passage of the Low Volume Vehicle Manufacturing Act, DMC Texas announced that it planned to produce replica DeLoreans.
-However, due to delays by the NHTSA in ratifying the act, the plan to build modernized DeLoreans was canceled.
-There has been discussion about DMC Texas building an upgraded version of the original DeLorean to mark the 40th anniversary, but no details have been released.
+Legacy

+The DeLorean continues to have a following more than 40 years after the company shut down.
+The car's distinct looks and popularity from the Back to the Future film franchise make the vehicle widely recognizable.
+The DeLorean community is international and there are DeLorean clubs across North America and Europe as well as clubs in Australia, Japan, and New Zealand.
+Most automotive museums around the world have a DeLorean in their collection, and the car is often cited as one of the museums' star attractions.

+In media

+A modified DeLorean was notably featured as the time machine in Back to the Future.
+Director Robert Zemeckis suggested the DeLorean because it offered mobility and a unique design; the gull-wing doors would appear like an alien UFO to a 1950s family.

+The DeLorean, referenced in its original form as well as the BTTF-themed form, both live-action and animated, has appeared in television and movies, often as a symbol of the 1980s, in films such as The Wedding Singer and television episodes such as American Dad!, The Goldbergs, and The Simpsons.

+Both the DeLorean and the BTTF-themed DeLorean have appeared in numerous video games and is included as a playable vehicle in franchises such as Grand Theft Auto and Forza as well as being included as an easter egg in games such as Red Dead Redemption 2.

+The 1987 song, Rock Soldiers by Ace Frehley refers to an autobiographical event describing an attempt to escape from the police while driving a red 1981 DeLorean reaching speeds of approximately 90 mph with a suspended license.